 Is Coprophagy Ever Normal?

 Yes!
-Dams of most mammals, dogs included, will eat the faeces of their babies in order to ensure that they’re kept clean and that the smell doesn’t attract predators.
+Dams of most mammals, dogs included, will eat the feces of their babies in order to ensure that they’re kept clean and that the smell doesn’t attract predators.
 So, if your dog appears to be suddenly coprophagic, and they’ve just given birth- don’t worry!

 Some animals use coprophagy in order to get the most from their diet.
 Rabbits, for instance, produce soft, wet stools when they first eat grass- a result of bacterial digestion of the grass.
 They then eat these stools in order to get extra nutrition that they missed the first time around.
 It’s an essential part of digestion in the rabbit!